Facilities Policies and Procedures

 • Equipment Check Out Procedures

-You may check out equipment at the RSC and it must be returned in the way that you checked it out.
+You may check out equipment at the REC and it must be returned in the way that you checked it out.
 If it is damaged or not returned then you must pay for it.

 • Weather Line